Alan Buxhull: Marriage and issue

-His second marriage was to Maud Francis, the widow of John Aubrey, she was a daughter of Adam Francis and Agnes Chaumpneys.
-Maud was the richest woman in England.
-A son Alan was born posthumously in 1382 and would later grow up to knighted in turn and the half brother of Thomas Earl of Montague.
-After her husband's death Maud became the wife of the Earl of Montague, and the foster mother of Henry V.
+His second marriage was to Maud Francis, widow of John Aubrey, and daughter of Adam Francis and Agnes Chaumpneys.
+Maud was said to be the richest woman in England.
+A son Alan was born posthumously in 1382 and would later grow up to be knighted in turn.
+After her husband's death, Maud became the wife of John Montagu, 3rd Earl of Salisbury, and the foster mother of the future Henry V. The younger Sir Alan therefore became half brother to Thomas Montagu, 4th Earl of Salisbury, who he fought alongside at the Battle of Verneuil.

-The second Sir Alan therefore became the brother of Thomas Montagu, 4th Earl of Salisbury, and also was the uncle of Alice Montacute, 5th Countess of Salisbury (d.
-1463), the wife of Richard Neville, 5th Earl of Salisbury (d.
-1460) and the mother of Warwick the Kingmaker.